 What to do

 The dismantling of a beaver dam, if it is to come to this, is an operation that should not be taken lightly or improvised.
 The first thing to do is to inform the Association and the Municipality.
+The association will send its specialist to assess and if possible correct the situation without having to remove the dam.
 The Association’s Environment Committee will ensure that all measures are taken to protect the environment, the lake and its shores.

 Policy 5.1.3 of the MRC of Les Pays-d’en-Haut, overseas the management of beaver dams.
 In summary, an owner who wishes to have a dam dismantled must notify the municipality that will send an inspector to assess the situation.
 If there is no threat to the safety of individuals and property, the responsibility for dismantling falls to the owners concerned.
 A declaration of work must be filed with the municipality.